miahuang1/participatory-mapping-/README.md

 Group AA5 | Department of Geography |  University of Washington

 # URL to Visit the Project:
+The url to webmap [Giving Comment about School](https://my-map-0488ca0ccdcf.herokuapp.com/)

 # Project description
 - Users can place points on the map giving reviews of their favorite smaller businesses that they have visited in the Seattle area.
 Possibly add a filter to sort businesses based on business type (e.g., restaurants, bookstores, art galleries)  for a more user-friendly application.